Operator-led AI for SMEs

 Frequently asked questions

-AI automation for business means wiring AI into the tools your team already uses so that repetitive, time-consuming tasks happen without a human doing them manually.
-That includes qualifying inbound leads over WhatsApp before the founder reads them, drafting replies to reservation emails before the operations manager touches them, reconciling candidate records across Salesforce and LinkedIn without a weekly cleanup session.
-The useful boundary in 2026 is any task a capable human could do in under five minutes by reading something and writing something back.
+Business automation with AI means wiring AI-led workflows into the tools your team already uses so that repetitive, time-consuming tasks happen without a person doing them manually each time.
+That includes qualifying inbound leads over WhatsApp before the founder reads them, drafting replies to reservation emails before the operations manager touches them, and reconciling candidate records across two CRMs without a weekly cleanup session.
+The useful boundary in 2026 is any task a capable human could complete in under five minutes by reading something and writing something back.
+The model does the first pass.
+The team approves.
+The hours come back to the founder each week and compound across the quarter.

-What does AI automation cost a small business?
+What do automated workflows cost a small business?

-A fractional engagement with a real operator runs £2k to £5k per month.
-Our Foundation tier is £2k per month with one shipped system per quarter.
-Growth is £3.5k with two systems and weekly sessions.
-Dominance is £5k with continuous shipping, capped at three clients.
-The alternative is an agency retainer starting at £4k per month before 40 percent overhead.
+A fractional engagement with a senior operator starts from two thousand pounds per month.
+That covers audit, build, delivery, and ongoing iteration inside the tools your team already runs.
+The Foundation tier delivers one workflow per quarter.
+Growth delivers two with weekly working sessions.
+Dominance runs continuous delivery and is capped at three clients.
 The hidden cost most owners miss is their own time.
-If the founder is spending 15 hours a week on tasks AI could absorb, that is 15 hours not spent on sales, product, or team.
+If the founder is spending 15 hours a week on tasks AI-led workflows could absorb, that is 15 hours not spent on sales, product, or team.
+Operators who stop doing those tasks themselves typically reinvest those hours into work the company was not getting to before.

-What workflows are best for AI automation in a small business?
+What workflows are best to automate first in a small business?

-Start with workflows that are both high-frequency and low-judgment.
-Lead qualification over WhatsApp or email, where the same five questions get asked to every new inquiry.
-Reservation confirmation emails that follow a predictable template.
-CRM reconciliation where records across two or more tools drift weekly.
-Invoice chasing where the same reminder email goes out at 7, 14, and 21 days.
-These are not glamorous.
-They ship in under three weeks and produce a number the founder can feel by Friday.
+Start with workflows that are both high-frequency and low-judgment on any given instance.
+Lead qualification over WhatsApp or email, where the same five questions get asked to every new inquiry that lands in the inbox.
+Reservation confirmation emails that follow a predictable template but still need to be written by someone on the team.
+CRM reconciliation where records across two or more tools drift weekly without anyone noticing until the next pipeline review.
+Invoice chasing where the same reminder email goes out at 7, 14, and 21 days on a fixed schedule.
+These are not glamorous workflows to describe in a board meeting.
+They deliver fast because the pattern is stable and they produce a number the founder can feel by Friday of the first week live.
+Most teams we talk to have at least three of these running manually today and are quietly losing hours each week.

-Yes.
-A developer builds bespoke systems from scratch.
-AI automation uses existing AI models and APIs and wires them into the tools your team already runs.
-Build time is weeks, not months.
-Cost is a fraction of a full-time salary.
-The output runs inside WhatsApp, Gmail, Salesforce, or a booking platform your team already uses.
-You do not need a developer on payroll to maintain it.
+Yes, it is a different engagement shape altogether.
+A developer builds bespoke systems from scratch and owns them as code.
+AI-led workflows use existing AI models and public APIs wired into the tools your team already runs.
+Build time is measured in weeks rather than months.
+Cost is a fraction of a full-time salary on the payroll.
+The output runs inside WhatsApp, Gmail, Salesforce, or a booking platform your team already uses every single day.
+You do not need a developer on payroll to maintain it, and you do not need the team to learn a new interface on Monday morning after launch.
+That last piece matters more than most founders expect it to.
+Adoption is the quiet killer of most projects, not the technology choice.

 What is the 30 percent rule in AI?

-The 30 percent rule is shorthand for the typical productivity gain when AI is wired into a workflow people actually use.
-McKinsey, BCG, and Stanford have each published variants of the figure.
-The catch is that the 30 percent only materialises when AI lives inside the tool the team uses every day.
-A chatbot bolted onto the side of the website that nobody opens does not get you 30 percent.
-The 30 percent shows up in WhatsApp reply time, booking conversion, email response time, and the hours the founder can redirect toward revenue.
+The 30 percent rule is shorthand for the typical productivity gain when AI is wired into a workflow the team actually uses every day.
+McKinsey, BCG, and Stanford have each published variants of the figure in their 2024 and 2025 research reports, and the methodology differs across each.
+The catch most SMEs miss is that the 30 percent only materialises when AI lives inside the tool the team uses every single day.
+A chatbot bolted onto the side of the website that nobody opens does not get you 30 percent, or even 3 percent.
+The 30 percent shows up in WhatsApp reply time, booking conversion, email response time, and the hours the founder can redirect toward revenue every week rather than typing replies to the same five questions.

-Ready to ship your first automation this month?
+Ready to build your first system this month?

 30 minutes on Zoom or Telegram.
 We look at your current stack, flag the two workflows bleeding the most hours or money, and tell you whether we can help or whether you need something else.